davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 <blockquote class="pullquote">It's hard to live a life free of compromise</blockquote>

 It's hard to live a life free of compromise.
 Going All In is to compromise.
-It means you must tolerate the downsides of this technology, assuming you view them as downsides.
-I know I do, but I also know that tolerance is not support, and that everyone, everywhere, every day must weight their needs against what their conscience can bear.
+It means you must tolerate the downsides of this technology (assuming you view at least some of them as downsides).
+I know I do, but I also know that tolerance is not support, and that every one, every where, every day must weigh their needs against what their conscience can bear.

 If your priority is to stay working in software development, especially if you have a long career ahead of you, going All In is the safest, simplest, most practical option.
 The consequence is that aforementioned compromise.